rocheseb/ginput/README.md

 Running the code like this will generate MOD files for ALL sites withtin the date range on GEOS5 times (every 3 hours) using GEOS5-FP-IT daily files

+The first time the code is run the skyfield library will download a file named 'de421.bsp'

 ### How to run it ###

 python mod_maker.py arg1 geos_path=arg2